cazala/haha/README.md

 ###Usage

-haha(code, getFunc);
+`haha(code, getFunc);`

-code: the script that you want to make obfuscate.
++code: the script that you want to make obfuscate.

-getFunc: if set to true, the returned value is a function, otherwise if set to false (or not defined at all) it returns a string
++getFunc: if set to true, the returned value is a function, otherwise if set to false (or not defined at all) it returns a string

 ###Example